OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-18.md

 ## Acts 18:16

-And he drove them from the tribunal.
+And he dismissed them from the tribunal.

 ## Acts 18:17